ethanrobevans/ethanrobevans.github.io/cv.md

 ## Currently

-I am Mechanical Design Engineer with a passion for computer aided design.
-A former Gonzaga University graduate, I am working for Tosoh Quartz in Portland, OR developing high-precision glassblowing processes for quartzware in the semiconductor industry.
+I am Mechanical Design Engineer with a passion for computational design.
+A Gonzaga University graduate, I am working for Tosoh Quartz in Portland, OR developing high-precision glassblowing processes for quartzware in the semiconductor industry.

 ## Education